 The delicious-looking machine, wearing the iconic Martini livery, appears to be totally unchanged from its ’86 spec, even featuring the original Motorola CB radio and funky Halda Rally Computer.

-The spoilsport seller hasn’t included the actual price of the car, but considering that a similar Lancia Delta S4 driven by Markku Alén was listed for €430,000 (around £320,000) last May, don’t expect it to go for anything south of that.
+The spoilsport seller wouldn't reveal the actual price of the car, but considering that a similar Lancia Delta S4 driven by Markku Alén was listed for €430,000 (around £320,000) last May, we don’t expect it to go for anything south of that.
 Time to raid your Post Office books, kids.

 Like this?
 Try these…